How to Choose Cabinet Hardware

 Most designs remain available for ongoing purchase, subject to stock and range continuity.

-If you anticipate future expansion or phased renovation, it is advisable to retain product references and finish details to ensure alignment with subsequent orders.
+If you anticipate future expansion or a phased renovation, it is advisable to retain product references and finish details to help align subsequent orders.

-Planning ahead helps preserve consistency across rooms completed at different times.
+Planning ahead can make it easier to preserve consistency across rooms completed at different times.

 Are finishes consistent across batches?

-High-quality hardware is manufactured to maintain finish consistency; however, subtle tonal variation can occur due to material characteristics and production processes.
+High-quality hardware is manufactured to maintain finish consistency, although subtle tonal variation can occur due to material characteristics and production processes.

-When specifying for a complete kitchen or interior, ordering the full quantity at once ensures optimal uniformity.
+When specifying for a complete kitchen or interior, ordering the full quantity at once usually provides the best overall uniformity.

 How do I plan hardware for a full renovation?